joinpursuit/AC_4_Web/bridge/lessons/11_user_input.md

 ```

 Readline will continue listening for input by default until the program stops.
 So every time the user inputs a number, the callback will be triggered.

-### Questions

-1. Write a program that asks the user for input.
-If the input is `'dog'`, log `'cat'`.
-2. Write a program that asks the user for input.
-The input must be of length 10 or greater.
-Ask the user for input until they provide the correct length.
-3. Write a program that asks the user for number input repeatedly.
-Every time an input is receieved, it will be added to a sum, and the sum will be displayed to the user.
-If the user inputs a nu,begit